afnizarnur/context-sketch-plugin/README.md

 </div>

 ## Installation
 There are two options to install this plugin.
 First option is to search for Character Count in [Sketch Runner](http://sketchrunner.com/) or [Sketchpacks](https://sketchpacks.com/).
-The second option is to download this plugin directly from GitHub and double click on `Character Count.sketchplugin` file to install it on your machine.
+The second option is to download this plugin directly from [GitHub](https://github.com/afnizarnur/character-count/releases) and after that, double click on `Character Count.sketchplugin` file to install it on your machine.

 Once installed, Sketch will automatically notify you when an update is available.